 Larry divides his time between Sydney and Lima where he serves as chairman of the Peruvian Duck Fighting League.
 He can be seen weeknights on the long running 585 bus – standing room only.

 Lauren creates a warm, welcoming space where ever she goes.
-She is currently a School Administrator and Social Media Coordinator at LMA.
+She is currently the producer of “Open Minded” a comedy variety show.

 Louise van der Post